kartograph/kartograph.py-old/svgmap.py/readme.md

 ## Country Maps

 Renders maps that are centered on a country.
+You need to pass a three-letter country code ([ISO 3166-1 alpha 3](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-3)) as argument.

 Usage:

-	svgmap.py country ISOCODES
+	svgmap.py country ISO

-To render a map of Germany to DE.svg, simply type
+To render a map of Germany you would run

 	svgmap.py country DEU --height 300 -o DEU.svg

 ![Map of Germany](https://github.com/gka/svgmap/raw/master/svgmap.py/doc/DEU.svg.png)

 In the next example, the surrounding countries are added using the *--context* parameter.
-Also, a padding of 10% is set.
+Also, the padding is set to 10%  and the output ratio is set to 2 (width is two times height):

 	svgmap.py country DEU --h 300 --context --sea --padding 10 --ratio 2 -o DEU-context.svg